Atlas Stone Carry 101

-In the Atlas Stone Carry Obstacle in a Spartan Race, you use a heavy round stone approximately 100 pounds.
+In the Atlas Stone Carry Obstacle, one of the toughest Spartan Race obstacles in OCR, you use a heavy round stone approximately 100 pounds.
 You pick this stone off the ground and carry it 10-meters, past a set of flags.
 You drop the stone and then you do 5 burpees.
 Finally, you pick the stone up again and carry it back.

 Not knowing how to pick up an Atlas Stone properly.
 That and having it get stuck in the mud.